CheckoutFinland/psp-api/docs/README.md

 **CallbackUrl**

-These url's must use HTTPS.
+These URLs must use HTTPS.

 field | info | example | description
 ----- | ---- | ------- | -----------